Learning Management Systems and eLearning on the Rise

 The onset of the COVID-19 pandemic left many businesses scrambling for how to not only conduct work but train new hires.
 According to Business 2 Community, prior to 2020, 7 million people were already working remotely in the U.S. Over the last five years, remote work has grown by 44 percent.

 What is often forgot about is not the need for more learning management systems, but proper training.
 When businesses switched to remote work, employees and employers had to adapt.
-In-person training must now be adapted to an online learning platform in order to continue a business’s success.
+In order to continue a business’s success, in-person training needs to be on an online learning platform.

 Data Tracking and Analytics Will Play an Increased Role

-Data drives a company’s direction and decision-making.
-The same can be said for learning management systems as data drives how an eLearning course can be built and personalized.
-Analytics will play a major role in a company’s development by gaining valuable insight into its workforce and needs.
+Firstly, data drives a company’s direction and decision-making.
+Secondly, the same can be said for learning management systems as data drives how an eLearning course can be built and personalized.
+As a result, analytics will play a major role in a company’s development by gaining valuable insight into its workforce and needs.